 In an effort to encourage aging in place, there are a handful of programs available to veterans that allow them financial assistance and even stipends for at home family care givers.
 These various programs are available through your local VA office or online portal.
 If your loved one is not a veteran, there are still a few programs available through their Medicaid assistance.

-Along with various medical financial assistance benefits, Medicaid also has a few cash and counseling programs that, for those eligible, can help pay for at-home caregivers including family members.
+Along with various medical financial assistance benefits, Medicaid also has a few cash and counseling programs that, for those eligible, can help pay for at-home caregivers including family members, and can reimburse you for some of the time and work you contribute to your aging parent’s care.
 Contact your local Medicaid office or portal for more information and eligibility requirements.

-Generally, SSI or SSDI will not pay directly for private caregiving except for a few specific situations.
-However, there are other benefits available through your Social Security administration.
-Often if a loved one qualifies for SSI or SSDI, they also will qualify for other financial assistance programs, such as Medicaid, local assistance programs, and more.
-If your loved one qualifies for assistance though Social Security, it is encouraged to plan out their financial assistance well for private care giving.
-Connect next with your local office for more assistance programs and information.
+Generally, the answer is that SSI or SSDI will not pay directly for private caregiving except for a few specific situations.
+However, there are other benefits available through the Social Security administration and often if a loved one qualifies for SSI or SSDI, they also will qualify for other financial assistance programs, such as Medicaid, local assistance programs, and more.